Join the Dysregulation Insider get free calm parenting tips straight to your inbox!

 School anxiety is rising and parents are overwhelmed.
 This episode unpacks why kids fear school and what their behavior is really saying.
+Many of these behaviors are rooted in emotional dysregulation in children.
 Dr. Roseann Capanna-Hodge, creator of Regulation First Parenting™, explains how calming the brain first supports emotional regulation and school success.

 School Anxiety Is Not a Parenting Failure